 The area is popular for walkers enjoying the 14 miles of parish footpaths through unspoilt countryside and the tidal estuary, and also attracts bird watchers, photographers and artists.
 Kayakers and SUP enthusiasts enjoy the river, and limited moorings are available by arrangement and annual licence.
 The nearest beaches at Bantham and Bigbury are at the mouth of the river, both well known for surfing and water sports.

 There are two community magazines.
 The mAGpie is a bi-monthly magazine, delivered to all households in the parish by a team of volunteers, and containing information and articles contributed by a wide range of residents.
 The Magnet is the church magazine, brought out monthly and containing illustrated articles on a broad variety of topics.
-Aveton Gifford has a weekly contribution to the Kingsbridge Gazette’s Village Voice written by Rose Warrilow.
+Aveton Gifford has a weekly contribution to the Kingsbridge Gazette’s Village Voice written by Rosie Warrilow.
 There are several notice boards around the village; those at Icy Park, by the shop and at Bridge End always publish copies of the parish council’s minutes, and the large board in Timbers car park contains maps and information for both local residents and visitors to the area.